asa55/azure-virtual-machines-docs-as-flashcards/.github/README.md

 - This project leverages v2.0.0 of [`md2apkg-run`](https://github.com/asa55/md2apkg-run) to build Anki-compatible flashcard deck out of the `.md` flashcard definition files underneath the `Deck/` folder.
 - If you find these flashcards helpful and want to see more, faster, let me know
   - Once these flashcards reach a minimum level of maturity, I'll set up a donation button / Patreon page that you can use to help guide my priorities and help me keep this content aligned with the latest changes to the Microsoft docs
-  - Lastly, I don't plan on stopping with VNet docs.
-I'll add more flashcard decks (to other repos on my GitHub account) related to Azure and technologies within and surrounding the .NET ecosystem.
-Keep an eye out for these